-This Role Of Occupational Safety And Health System In Building Disease Resilience In Work Places project materials is available in PDF or Doc format.
+The Role Of Occupational Safety And Health System In Building Disease Resilience In Work Places (PDF/DOC)

 In this study, our focus was on the role of occupational safety and health system in building disease resilience in work places, Enugu State as case study.
 The study is was specifically focused on assessing the role of occupational safety and health system in building disease resilience in work places and assessing if there were safety measure in place to prevent the spread of corona virus.